AnushkaModak/sql_retail_sales_analysis/README.md

 	limit 1;
 ```

-###product categories with most revenue and the highest quantity sold:
+### Product categories with most revenue and the highest quantity sold:
 ```sql
 select category,
 	sum(total_sale) as highest_rev,